-The Fund and the Underlying Funds may enter into repurchase agreements with certain banks or non-bank dealers.
-In a repurchase agreement, the Fund and the Underlying Funds buy a security at one price, and at the time of sale, the seller agrees to repurchase that security at a mutually agreed upon time and price.
-Repurchase agreements could involve certain risks in the event of the failure of the seller to repurchase the securities as agreed, which may cause the Fund and the Underlying Funds to suffer a loss, including loss of interest on, or principal of, the security and costs associated with delay and enforcement of the repurchase agreement.
+The Funds may enter into repurchase agreements with certain banks or non-bank dealers.
+In a repurchase agreement, the Funds buy a security at one price, and at the time of sale, the seller agrees to repurchase that security at a mutually agreed upon time and price.
+Repurchase agreements could involve certain risks in the event of the failure of the seller to repurchase the securities as agreed, which may cause the Funds to suffer a loss, including loss of interest on, or principal of, the security and costs associated with delay and enforcement of the repurchase agreement.
 Repurchase agreements with a duration of more than seven days are considered illiquid securities.
 Repurchase agreements carry the risk that the market value of the securities declines below the repurchase price.
 Also a Fund could lose money if it is unable to recover the securities and the value of the collateral held by the Fund is less than the value of the securities.
 In the event the borrower commences bankruptcy proceedings, a court may characterize the transaction as a loan.
 If a Fund has not perfected a security interest in the underlying collateral, the Fund may be required to return the underlying collateral to the borrower's estate and be treated as an unsecured creditor.
 As an unsecured creditor, the Fund could lose some or all of the principal and interest involved in the transaction.

-The Fund and the Underlying Funds may engage in reverse repurchase agreements with certain banks or non-bank dealers, where the Fund and the Underlying Funds sell a security and simultaneously agree to buy it back at a mutually agreed upon time and price.
-To the extent that the Fund and the Underlying Funds engage in reverse repurchase agreements, they will maintain a segregated account consisting of liquid assets or highly marketable securities to cover their obligations.
+The Funds may engage in reverse repurchase agreements with certain banks or non-bank dealers, where the Funds sell a security and simultaneously agree to buy it back at a mutually agreed upon time and price.
+To the extent that the Funds engage in reverse repurchase agreements, they will maintain a segregated account consisting of liquid assets or highly marketable securities to cover their obligations.
 Reverse repurchase agreements are a type of borrowing that may increase the possibility of fluctuation in a Fund's net asset value.